 a) Identify the need to hire student employee(s) and secure the necessary funding.

-b) Using the NACE Career Readiness Competencies and a flexible template provided by the Career Center, write the position description and post to Handshake to ensure fair and equal access to all students.
+b) Using the NACE Career Readiness Competencies and a flexible template provided by the Career Center, write the position description and post to Bulldog NetWORK to ensure fair and equal access to all students.

 (1) Including a resume and cover letter as part of the application requirements is strongly recommended as a best practice.